International Graduate Student Admission

 If attendance under the F-1 (student) visa is anticipated, students will be required to submit a financial statement guaranteeing the ability to pay all expenses while a student at UTSA.
 The statement may be sent from a parent or guardian when endorsed by a bank or other reliable institution, or from a U.S. citizen who will accept responsibility for the student’s financial needs.

 The above criteria serve as guidelines for admission for international students.
-The credentials of each applicant are examined on an individual basis by the Graduate School and the appropriate Graduate Program Committee, with admission granted only to those who show promise of success in graduate study at UTSA.
+The credentials of each applicant are examined on an individual basis by the Graduate School and the appropriate Graduate Program Committee.
+Please note that meeting the above minimum standards does not guarantee admission because the number of qualified applicants far exceeds the number of spaces available.
+Consequently, many well-qualified applicants may not be admitted.